 The band conjure it like nobody else, and their fans love it.
 Every song is a sing-a-long and the joy with which blood-and-guts anthems like Handwritten and Keepsake are received is clear.
 Equally undeniable are their energy and belief, and Fallon’s vocals are consistently soulful.
 Nonetheless, there is a certain factory-made, if not disposable feeling to The Gaslight Anthem’s high-on-nostalgia-with-pre-packed-emotion product.

-For further information about The Gaslight Anthem and future events visit here.
+For further information and future events visit The Gaslight Anthem’s website here.